compound-finance/comet/docs/README.md

 ## Interest Rates

-Compound III supply and borrow interest rates are bound by separate curves.
-The current interest rates are single points on those curves.

-Each curve has a utilization "kink" that affects the resulting rate calculation.
-All of the variables referenced in the formulas are set exclusively by Compound Governance.

-Accounts can earn interest by supplying the base asset.
-All other supported assets that can be supplied serve as collateral for borrowing and do not earn interest.

-Owed interest accrues to open borrows of the base asset.
-Borrower interest accrues to accounts every second by using the block timestamp.
-In order to repay an open borrow and free up collateral for withdrawal, an account must supply the base asset that is owed to the protocol.
+Users with a positive balance of the base asset earn interest, denominated in the base asset, based on a supply rate model; users with a negative balance pay interest based on a borrow rate model.
+These are separate interest rate models, and set by governance.

+The supply and borrow interest rates are a function of the utilization rate of the base asset.
+Each model includes a utilization rate "kink" - above this point the interest rate increases more rapidly.
+Interest accrues every second using the block timestamp.

+Collateral assets do not earn or pay interest.

 ### Get Supply Rate